naveen9596/L-D-Project/Readme.md

 - Reduces **manual errors** in tracking learning progress.
 - Ensures **regulatory compliance** for IT organizations.
 - Enhances **employee learning experience** with AI-driven recommendations.

-Would you like additional customization or feature suggestions? 😊